 - support the documentation, preservation and revitalisation of endangered languages, cultures and oral traditions

 - encourage fieldwork on endangered languages, and explore innovative field methods and new technologies for language and culture documentation projects

 - raise awareness of the threats facing linguistic and cultural diversity, and share information and knowledge of these issues across departments within the University of Cambridge and beyond

 Picture (above) Cambridge PhD student Tom Artiss in Labrador.

 News & events

-- The Sixth Cambridge Conference on Language Endangerment, entitled 'Language Endangerment: Curriculum Design and Evaluation,' will take place on July 6th 2016 in the Alison Richard Building, Sidgwick Site, Cambridge.
-The call for papers and more details can be found here.
+- The Sixth Cambridge Conference on Language Endangerment, entitled 'Language Endangerment: Curriculum Design and Evaluation,' took place on July 6th 2016 in the Alison Richard Building, Sidgwick Site, Cambridge.

-- The group is holding a workshop for postgraduate students working on endangered languages and cultures, to be held on July 5th 2016 at the English Faculty, Sidgwick Site, Cambridge.
-The call for papers is now open.
+- The group held a workshop for postgraduate students working on endangered languages and cultures on July 5th 2016 at the English Faculty, Sidgwick Site, Cambridge.

 - For more news and other interesting things follow CELC on Facebook.